-For each of these main risks, the Trustee Board have set appropriate metrics, thresholds and agreed actions which were reported to, and discussed by, the IFC each quarter during the Fund year.
+For each of these main risks, the Trustee Board have set appropriate metrics, thresholds and agreed actions which were reported to, and discussed by, the IFC each quarter during the Scheme year.
 Further details are as follows:

-The Trustees monitor funding risk, assessing the funding level with the aim that it remains at or above the 105% funding level on the low employer dependency basis.
+The Trustee monitors funding risk, assessing the funding level with the aim that it remains at or above the 105% funding level on the low employer dependency basis.

-The Trustees monitor covenant risk.
+The Trustee monitors covenant risk.
 The Trustee Board employs an independent covenant specialist to provide quarterly assessments of the strength of the Fund's sponsoring employer.
 This is presented to the IFC each quarter, and a more detailed review of covenant is carried out annually.
-No significant concerns were highlighted during this Fund year.
+No significant concerns were highlighted during this Scheme year.

-The Trustees monitor investment risk, focussing on the level of Value at Risk ("VaR") relative to a target range and on the progress towards the Fund's carbon intensity reduction targets to minimise risks related to climate change.
+The Trustee monitors investment risk, focussing on the level of Value at Risk ("VaR") relative to a target range and on the progress towards the Fund's carbon intensity reduction targets to minimise risks related to climate change.
 The investment risk remained in line with the Trustee's expectations.

-The Trustees monitor the liquidity risk of the Fund.
-The Trustees ensure there are sufficient liquid assets available to meet payments through monitoring of the Fund's overall liquidity position (looking at coverage ratios through both typical and stressed market conditions) and cashflow management.
-Liquidity remained comfortably above the minimum acceptable level throughout the Fund year.
+The Trustee monitors the liquidity risk of the Fund.
+The Trustee Board ensures there are sufficient liquid assets available to meet payments through monitoring of the Fund's overall liquidity position (looking at coverage ratios through both typical and stressed market conditions) and cashflow management.
+Liquidity remained comfortably above the minimum acceptable level throughout the Scheme year.